 The Manchester Bees project began in June 2012, with the aim of answering one simple question:

 “How many bees are there to find around Manchester City Centre?”

-I don’t yet know the answer to the question, and I doubt I ever will.
-New bees keep appearing all the time.
-The aim of this new site is to go into greater depth, and provide more research and details about the Bee’s history with the city.
+I still don’t yet know the answer to the question, and I doubt I ever will.
+New bees keep appearing all the time, especially now that the Manchester bombing brought the bee to international attention and prominence.

 If you have questions or anything bee-related you’d like to share, please do get in touch via the contact page.

 Finally, thank you to Danielle of Pesky Varmint for the design of the site.